brendmung/usd-zwg-exchange-rate-api/README.md

 ## Data Source

-All exchange rate data is sourced from the [Reserve Bank of Zimbabwe](https://www.rbz.co.zw) official website.
+All exchange rate data is sourced from the [RBZ](https://www.rbz.co.zw).